iutools/iutools/doc/for-devs/test-plan.md

   - QUERY_LANGUAGE: Inuktitut
   - PREFERRED_SCRIPT: Roman
 - and make sure that:
-  - NOTE: as of 2022-12-, this does not work.
+  - BUG: as of 2022-12-, this does not work.
 In this case, the dict says it has not found the word.
   - an entry is actually displayed
   - But the Standardized Spelling section shows inuksuk/ᐃᓄᒃᓱᒃ
+  - it shows a decomposition, but it's for the correct spelling
+  - it shows some related words, but they are for the correct spelling

 Out-of-hansard valid IU word